 As shown on Table 3.2, Light-bellied Brent Goose is a qualifying interest for five SPAs in the Dublin Bay network.
 Over the last 30 years or so Brent geese have begun to feed in Dublin's amenity grasslands and agricultural fields with the population now reliant, to a large degree, on the availability of suitable grass feeding resources within the Dublin area outside of the SPA network.
-Curlew, Oystercatcher, protected species or qualifying interests that may occur/use areas outside designated sites.
+Curlew, Oystercatcher, Black-tailed Godwit and Black-headed Gull, which are qualifying interests for a number of SPAs in the Dublin Bay network also make use of such ex-situ sites.